CatherineWilson511/Circulation-of-Salmonella/README.md

 meta_an_st_wide_wide_extra.csv contains 58 columns.
 Columns A denotes the household number.
 The additional 57 columns each denote a different sequence type (ST) of Salmonella detected within animal faeces collected from each household.

-Source Data- Household Circulation of Salmonella spp. between humans, animals and the environment in Malawi.
+Source Data- Circulation of Salmonella spp. between humans, animals and the environment in animal-owning households in Malawi.
 The Source Data file includes five sheets of data.
 Sheet 1; Metadata and accession numbers includes data used for Figures 1, 2, Table 1 and Supplementary Figures 3, 4 and 5.
-Sheet 2; Panaroo 227 core gene alignment includes the text of the Newick file used to construct the phylogenetic tree in Figure 2.
+Sheet 2; Panaroo 227 core gene tree includes the text of the Newick file used to construct the phylogenetic tree in Figure 2.
 Sheet 3; Core SNP matrix used to construct Table 1 and Supplementary Figure 5.
 Sheet 4; ST313 metadata used to construct Supplementary Figure 7.
 Sheet 5; Mapping ST11, used to construct Supplementary Figure 8.